 You can have it either with rice or bread.

-In conclusion, Singapore crab is a dish that is unique to Singapore and is a must-try for any seafood lover visiting the city-state.
+In conclusion, a Singapore crab is a dish that is unique to Singapore and is a must-try for any seafood lover visiting the city-state.

 Looking for more food and beverages recommendation in Singapore?